Flow Designer 101

 - Apps: Apps are steps we've created for the most common actions in popular applications to help you create flows quickly.
 Simply drag, connect, and configure some basic settings, and you're ready to get started.
 Keep an eye out on the Apps panel as we add more ready-made steps for other applications.

 - Tools: Tools are, well, tools that let you create richer and more nuanced flows.
-For example, you can use a switch step to split a flow onto different paths (for example, use path A if the alert is customer-impacting but use path B if it's not), create a new alert in the middle of a flow with information from the previous steps, or look up information in xMatters.
+For example, you can use a switch step to split a flow onto different paths (for example, use path A if the alert is customer-impacting but use path B if it's not), create a new alert in the middle of a flow with information from the previous steps, or look up information

 - Custom: Custom steps are steps you or someone in your organization has added.
 Maybe you want to trigger a flashing light to go off when a ticket is created — since we don't have a built-in step for your proprietary flashing light software, you need to create that yourself.
 Using a custom step in your flow is the same as any other step: drag it onto the canvas, connect it, and configure any required inputs.